 If you’re hoping to grow your online business, plan now for that growth!
 Open a word document or Google Doc and start writing down how to handle parts of your business.
 Especially those that you think you’ll want to outsource soon.

-Don’t worry if your business is not at the point where you’re ready to take on help!
-Start documenting your process now, so that when you are ready to pass something off, it’s a smoother transition.
-Taking the time to do that today, will save you time later down the road.
+Don’t worry if your business is not ready to take on help!
+Start documenting your process now so that when you are ready to pass something off, it’s a smoother transition.
+Taking the time to do that today will save you time later down the road.
+Proper planning now means fewer growing pains later.

 Great article Christina.
 It’s so true, systems, while not considered very “sexy” do liberate you!
 Another tip that I give my coaching & consulting clients is that if they don’t have a process/system documented and they are ready to delegate it to a virtual assistant or other member of their team, simply have them document it as you are teaching them the task.
 Then have them test it, update it and provide you a copy that you can valide and add to your training or operations manual.
 It takes the work off your to do list, frees yoru time and encourages your team member to take ownership!